qemus/qemu-vmvga/readme.md

 sudo reboot
 ```

-Without this setting, KVM raises a general protection exception when a user-mode component of the VMware driver accesses the VMware backdoor I/O port for logging, causing the driver to fail.
+Without this setting, KVM raises a general protection exception when a user-mode component of the VMware driver accesses the VMware backdoor I/O port for logging, causing the driver to disable 3D acceleration.

 If KVM is built directly into the kernel rather than loaded as a module, add `kvm.enable_vmware_backdoor=1` to the kernel command line instead.